Semisimple Field Theories Detect Stable Diffeomorphism: Introduction

 satisfies the condition that all endomorphisms are equivalences.
 Then for every functor $\Omega: \cC \to \mathrm{Ab}$ the corresponding pairing $\langle-,-\rangle_{\cC, \Omega}$ is non-degenerate.\end{theorem}

 The Postnikov factorization system into ($k$-connected/$k$-truncated) maps for $-1\leq k \leq n$ (see footnote~\ref{ftn:intro}) endows the $\infty$-category $\cC$ from Example~\ref{exm:introbordismpairing} with such a nested sequence of factorization systems (see Definition~\ref{def:nestedfactsystem}).
-Hence, applied to Example~\ref{exm:introbordismpairing}, Theorem~\ref{thm:introtechnical} leads to the following precise characterization of the manifold topology visible to generalized Dijkgraaf-Witten theories.
+Hence, applied to Example~\ref{exm:introbordismpairing}, Theorem~\ref{thm:introtechnical} leads to the following precise characterization of the manifold topology visible to finite path integral theories.

-\begin{theorem} Two $d$-manifolds $M$ and $N$ with finite tangential $n$-types $\tau_{\leq n}M$ and $\tau_{\leq n}N$ are indistinguishable by type-$n$ generalized oriented Dijkgraaf-Witten theories if and only if they have equivalent tangential $n$-types $\tau_{\leq n}M \simeq (X, \xi) \simeq \tau_{\leq n}N$, and the bordism classes $[M]$ and $[N]$ lie in the same orbit in $\Omega^{T\xi}_d$ under the action of $\pi_0 \Aut(X, \xi)$. \end{theorem} A precise version of this theorem for general ambient tangential structure appears as Theorem~\ref{thm:MainThm}.
-Theorem~\ref{thm:Intro_DWdistinguish} should be compared to Kreck's theorem~\cite{MR1709301} which implies (see Section~\ref{sec:stablediffeoandKrecksthm}) that the stable diffeomorphism class of a $2q$-manifold $M$ is determined by its tangential $(q-1)$-type $(X, \xi)$ and the orbit of its bordism class $[M]$ in $\Omega_d^{T\xi}$ under the action of $\pi_0 \Aut(X,\xi)$.
-Hence, combined with Kreck's result, Theorem~\ref{thm:Intro_DWdistinguish} can be interpreted as asserting that generalized Dijkgraaf-Witten theories are in a sense `Pontryagin dual' to stable diffeomorphism classes, and implies Theorem~B.
+\begin{theorem} Two $d$-manifolds $M$ and $N$ with $\pi$-finite tangential $n$-types $\tau_{\leq n}M$ and $\tau_{\leq n}N$ are indistinguishable by type-$n$ oriented finite path integral theories if and only if they have equivalent tangential $n$-types $\tau_{\leq n}M \simeq (X, \xi) \simeq \tau_{\leq n}N$, and the bordism classes $[M]$ and $[N]$ lie in the same orbit in $\Omega^{T\xi}_d$ under the action of $\pi_0 \Aut(X, \xi)$. \end{theorem} A precise version of this theorem for general ambient tangential structure appears as Theorem~\ref{thm:MainThm}.
+Theorem~\ref{thm:Intro_DWdistinguish} should be compared to Kreck's theorem~\cite{MR1709301} which implies (see Section~\ref{sec:stablediffeoandKrecksthm}) that the stable diffeomorphism class of a $2q$-manifold $M$ is precisely determined by the data appearing in Theorem~\ref{thm:Intro_DWdistinguish}: namely, its tangential $(q-1)$-type $(X, \xi)$ and the orbit of its bordism class $[M]$ in $\Omega_d^{T\xi}$ under the action of $\pi_0 \Aut(X,\xi)$.
+Hence, combined with Kreck's result, Theorem~\ref{thm:Intro_DWdistinguish} implies Theorem~B. In other words, finite path integral theories are in a sense `Pontryagin dual' to stable diffeomorphism classes.

-\begin{remark} An interesting consequence of Theorems~\ref{thm:Intro_DWdistinguish}, A, and B is that if two manifolds with finite tangentail $n$-type and even dimension $d = 2q$ are distinguished by some semisimple field theories, then in fact they can be distinguished by generalized Dijkgraaf-Witten theories of type $(q-1)$, one less than the middle dimension.
-For example, using generalized Dijkgraaf-Witten theories of higher type does not result in stronger invariants. \end{remark}
+\begin{remark} An interesting consequence of Theorems~\ref{thm:Intro_DWdistinguish}, A, and B is that if two manifolds with $\pi$-finite tangential $n$-type and even dimension $d = 2q$ are distinguished by some semisimple field theories, then in fact they can be distinguished by finite path integral theories of type $(q-1)$, one less than the middle dimension.
+For example, using finite path integral theories of higher type does not result in stronger invariants. \end{remark}